sylatupa/Digital_Multi_Tool_w_ESP32/README.md

         2. Reading / Research
         3. Documentation

-Outcomes of meeting:
+Outcomes of meeting :
 1. Writing / Documentation required outcomes
         1. With the on-board temperature—explain its use case for getting ambient temperature
         2. Document future wants, or “What is the future for this project” “Next Steps”
         3. Document the source of code used, document in the code above the function (PEP 8 standard)
-    2. Tips on approaching the narrative:
+    2. Tips on approaching the narrative
         1. When I hold it, I understand why I want to use it.
         2. Justification of WHY are we doing this?
 And demonstrate the success
             1. Start of rational**